|Unicorns! Unicorns are everywhere! Is this a sign?|

-- Disruptive means that something is changing how we do things.
+Disruptive means that something is changing how we do things.
 We celebrated the anniversary of the cult Nokia 3310’s creation not too long ago.
 If someone at the time had thought that the cellphone would be a smartphone and used to make payments, that would have been disruptive.
 Because this functionality was not unavailable, it simply wasn't within the grasp of anyone’s imagination.
 Only visionaries can think: we will make something like that out of this Nokia.
-This is what disruptive means to me – says Marek Kucharski, CEO of Inquise Inc. and INFORMATION DESIRED.
+This is what disruptive really means.

-- Because these were categories that didn't exist, that most people didn’t take into consideration.
-10 years ago, did you take it for granted that you would have a smartphone on which you could play Empire Puzzle, book hotels, send and receive e-mail and be online for 24 hours a day, available to everyone? – asks Marek.
+Because these were categories that didn't exist, that most people didn’t take into consideration.
+10 years ago, did you take it for granted that you would have a smartphone on which you could play Empire Puzzle, book hotels, send and receive e-mail and be online for 24 hours a day, available to everyone?

-- And where is Nokia now, Tom?
-Today, Nokia does not exist as a phone manufacturer – Marek points out.
+And where is Nokia now?
+Today, Nokia does not exist as a phone manufacturer.

 - But is that because somebody disrupted it?
 Oh!
 So phones used to be for calling people, and 20 or 30 companies around the world made them, but then someone introduced the smartphone and that made all the others obsolete – says Tom Kuzak.